skip to main content

 What channel shows the NBA All-Star Game?

 Pro tip: U.S. and Canada-based viewers using NBA League Pass won’t be able to watch the All-Star Game live through the service.
-Instead, you’ll need a separate TV plan to access TNT—or TSN if you’re in Canada.
+Instead, you’ll need a separate way to access NBC—or TSN if you’re in Canada.

 NBA All-Star Weekend TV schedule